A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Problem Formulation

+Unlike traditional settings that assume identical weight realizations during training and inference, we explicitly define distinct distributions for the augmented NN's weights across two phases.
+Let $W$ and $W'$ denote the weights of the augmented NN during the training phase and the inference phase, respectively.
+During training phase, we define the $l_0$-th layer weights as an algorithmic design choice rather than a physical constraint.
+These weights are drawn from a fixed ``artificial channel'' distribution $W^{(l_0)}\sim P_{art}^{(l_0)}$.
+This distribution is chosen as part of the learning algorithm and can be configured to represent a perfect, noiseless channel or calibrated to match the true inference channel statistics.
+The overall learning algorithm is formalized as a stochastic mapping from the training set $S$ to the augmented weights $W$, characterized by conditional distribution $P_{W|S}$ over $\mathcal{W}$:

+where $P_{\tilde{W}|W^{(l_0)}S}$ characterizes dependence of the learnable base weights on both the designed stochastic layer and dataset.

-When the NN is deployed in a wireless system for edge inference, the learnable weights $\tilde{W}$ are frozen and inherited directly from the training phase, implying ${W'}^{(l)}={W}^{(l)}$ for $l\neq l_0$.
-However, channel distortions are introduced in the $l_0$-th layer.
-Thus, the $l_0$-th layer weights ${W'}^{(l_0)}$ are determined by the wireless channel characterization, independent of the other layers.
-Therefore, we can formulate the channel effect as a probabilistic transition $P_{{W'}^{(l_0)}|{W}^{(l_0)}}$ over $\mathcal{W}^{(l_0)}$.
-Combining with the deterministic preservation of other layers, the conditional distribution $P_{W'|W}$ over $\mathcal{W}$ can be defined as
+When the NN is deployed in a wireless system for edge inference, the base weights $\tilde{W}$ are frozen and inherited directly from the trained weights $W$, implying $\tilde{W}'=\tilde{W}$.
+However, the physical channel during inference is stochastic and determined by the actual wireless environment.
+We formulate this inference channel as weights following a distribution ${W'}^{(l_0)}\sim P_{ch}^{(l_0)}$.
+Thus, for given trained weights $w$, the edge inference weights follow a conditional distribution as follows

-The weights $W'$ are distributed according to this distribution in the inference phase rather than the learning algorithm in training phase.
-Given weights $W$ trained in a channel-free condition, the weights $W'$ in the wireless edge inference are independent of the training set $S$.
-This implies a Markov chain: $S\to W\to W'$.
-Therefore, the joint distribution $P_{W'W|S}$ over joint space $\mathcal{W}\times \mathcal{W}$ is given by